hammerheim-game/hammerheim-rules/3-warbands/clan-moulder.md

 Skaven, overpowering their opponents by sheer weight of numbers.
 | Profile | M | WS | BS | S | T | W | I | A | Ld |
 | :-: | :-: | :-: | :-: | :-: | :-: | :-: | :-: | :-: | :-: |6 2 0 3 3 1 4 1 4
-Weapons/Armor: None.
-Giant Rats never use any armor or weapons.
+Weapons/Armour: None.
+Giant Rats never use any armour or weapons.
 Pack Size: You mar recruit as many Giant Rats as you wish.
 For each Giant Rat beyond the first two, each model counts